 Dubai Bank's Turkey bet just got US$1b cheaper.
 And riskier

-Since Emirates NBD agreed to buy the Turkish lender from Russia's Sberbank for 14.6 billion liras -- worth US$3.2 billion on May 22 -- the value of the acquisition has fallen to about US$2.27 billion in dollar terms after a 28 per cent plunge in the lira, with most of that occurring last week.
+Since Emirates NBD agreed to buy the Turkish lender from Russia's Sberbank for 14.6 billion liras (S$2.9 billion) - worth US$3.2 billion on May 22 - the value of the acquisition has fallen to about US$2.27 billion in US dollar terms after a 28 per cent plunge in the lira, with most of that occurring last week.
 A deal is expected to close later this year.

-Emirates NBD is "closely monitoring" events in Turkey, a spokesman said in an emailed statement on Sunday.
+Emirates NBD is "closely monitoring" events in Turkey, a spokesman said on Sunday.
 The sales and purchase agreement contains various terms as part of the overall commercial arrangement, which are confidential and cannot be disclosed, he said.

 Turkey's highly-competitive banking sector of 51 lenders is under pressure as investors worry that the country is sliding toward a full-blown financial crisis.
-The lira slumped as much as 17 percent against the dollar on Friday after President Recep Tayyip Erdogan showed no signs of backing down in a standoff with the US.
+The lira slumped 17 per cent against the US dollar on Friday after President Recep Tayyip Erdogan showed no signs of backing down in a stand-off with the US.

 Turkish banks are also being squeezed as a supply of government-backed credit starts to run out and as the government presses banks to keep extending loans at interest rates that barely make up for inflation.